JANUARY MEETING: PROTECTING KENTUCKY'S NATURAL RESOURCES

 - Enter the amount you wish to pay (we encourage you to renew at the highest level you can) and then DESIGNATE YOUR CONTRIBUTION FOR MEMBERSHIP (this is the default choice).
 THIS IS SO WE KNOW YOU ARE PAYING DUES, RATHER THAN MAKING A DONATION.

 - IMPORTANT TO NOTE: Dues payments in excess of the amount for the membership category specified will be deposited into the general fund unless otherwise designated by the member making the payment.
 In other words, if you sign up as a contributing member at the $30 dues level, but pay $50, the extra $20 will go to the general fund, unless you designate for another purpose, such as Birdathon.
+SINCE PAYPAL TAKES A CUT OF YOUR DUES AS A PROCESSING FEE, PLEASE CONSIDER ADDING AN EXTRA 5% TO YOUR DUES PAYMENT TO OFFSET THE FEE.

 - Select payment either through your PayPal account, if you have one, or by credit card.